-Q. What is First Tee of Lake Erie?
+Q. What is First Tee – Lake Erie?

-A. We are a youth-serving organization that teaches Toledo area children valuable Life Skills and Healthy Habits through the game of golf.
+A. We’re an organization that teaches children valuable Life Skills and Healthy Habits through the game of golf.
 We build experiences that help to build character.

-Q. Is First Tee of Lake Erie golf instruction?
+Q. Is First Tee – Lake Erie golf instruction?

-A. First Tee of Lake Erie is not golf instruction.
-The Life Skills and Healthy Habits we teach are the primary goal and golf is the secondary.
+A. No. The Life Skills and Healthy Habits we teach are the primary goal and golf is secondary.

 Q. What makes this different from normal golf instruction?